-Gainesville, FL – September 12, 2018...
-Florida Cancer Specialists physician Dr. Lucio Gordan, who also serves as Director, Medical Informatics and Co-Director, Quality CTE, was lead author of the study “The Financial Impact of the Sequester Cut to Medicare Part B Drug Reimbursement in Community Oncology,” which was recently published in theAmerican Journal of Managed Care(AJMC).
+Gainesville, FL – December 6, 2018…… Florida Cancer Specialists President and Managing Physician Dr. Lucio Gordan was lead author of the study “The Financial Impact of the Sequester Cut to Medicare Part B Drug Reimbursement in Community Oncology,” which was recently published in the in the American Journal of Managed Care(AJMC).
 The study included almost 400,000 Medicare patients who were followed for a 27-month period and were treated in community oncology practices in 33 states.

 Results of the study revealed that these community oncology practices have lost $78 million as a result of the ongoing Medicare sequester cut to reimbursement for Part B drugs.
 This correlates to a loss of more than $847,000 per practice due to the sequester cut.
 The Community Oncology Alliance (COA) states that these losses have driven an increase in the number of closings and rate of closure of community oncology practices in the United States.